grafana/grafana/docs/sources/features/datasources/elasticsearch.md

 Name | Description
 ------------ | -------------
-Query | You can leave the search query blank or specify a lucene query Time | The name of the time field, needs to be date field.
+Query | You can leave the search query blank or specify a lucene query.
+Time | The name of the time field, needs to be date field.
 Time End | Optional name of the time end field needs to be date field.
 If set, then annotations will be marked as a region between time and time-end.
 Text | Event description field.